We show you

 requirement.

-Maritime transport, ports, and their suppliers are now classified as essential entities under the European NIS2 directive.
+Maritime transport, ports, and their suppliers are now classified as essential entities under the European NIS2 directive and the French Resilience Act.
 Cyber risk management and incident reporting are required by law.
 Preparing ahead strengthens your position when partners assess your security posture.

-EU-wide cybersecurity obligations for the maritime sector.
+EU-wide and French cybersecurity obligations for the maritime sector.
 Risk management and incident reporting are now required by law.

 IMO Resolution MSC.428(98)